-Conjecture: the 7-round attacks cannot be exploited when using AES in our construction.
+Double-AES-7.
+We conjecture that the existing 7-round attacks (see for instance Table 3) cannot be exploited when using AES in our construction.
 We have tried to build attacks in our construction exploiting the best known attacks on 7-rounds when we consider the blocks used in the instantiation reduced to 7 rounds and we have not been able to do so.
 We conjecture that these attacks cannot apply when using our construction, and we propose therefore Double-AES-7, that instead of 10 rounds in each block only used 7.
-We also believe that it is a quite conservative approach, given the bext found attacks in the next section.
+We also believe that it is quite a conservative approach, given the best found attacks in the next section.

-Variants including last MC: Double-AES-6-MC.
-We propose a variant where the last MC operation is consider in the block call that do not belong to the last layer (E_3 and E_4).
-We encourage the cryptanalysis of Double-AES-5-MC, for which we think an attack might exist, and we conjecture that Double-AES-6-MC should provide a similar security than Double-AES-10.
+Variant including last MC: Double-AES-6-MC.
+We propose a variant where the last MC operation is considered in the block call that do not belong to the last layer (E_3 and E_4).
+We encourage the cryptanalysis of Double-AES-5-MC, for which we think an attack might exist, and we conjecture that Double-AES-6-MC should provide a comparable security to Double-AES-10.

 Best attacks.
-In section E of supplementary material we present the best attacks we have found.
+In section F of supplementary material we present the best attacks we have found on reduced-round versions.
 In order to reflect that different number of rounds can be considered per block, we call an attack on r_1 - r_2 - r_3 when it covers r_1 rounds for E_1 and E_2 , r_2 rounds for E and r_3 rounds for E_3 and E_4 .
-Our best attacks cover X-3-3 and X-2-X, without the last MC in E_1 , E_2 and E.
+Our best attacks cover X-3-3 and X-2-X, without the last MC in E_1 , E_2 and E_3 .

-8.4 Security Claims
+9.4 Security Claims

 The final construction has a 256-bit state and key.
-We provide an unique security claim, not distinguishing between classical and quantum attacks: we claim that our extended block cipher Double-AES, with versions Double-AES-10, Double-AES-7 and Double-AES-5-MC provide around 128 bits of security against any type of attacker.
+We provide an unique security claim, not distinguishing between classical and quantum attacks: we claim that our extended block-cipher Double-AES, with versions Double-AES-10, Double-AES-7 and Double-AES-6-MC provide around 128 bits of security against any type of attacker.
 4

 In addition, we claim that when plugged in secure modes, any attack that requires a collision on the state would require at least the generic complexity for generating a collision, that is, no attack significantly better than $\mathcal{T}^5 \times M_q = 2^{512}$ exists, where \mathcal{T} represents the time complexity, and M_q the quantum memory (that includes the classical memory).
+This is the theoretical limit given by the best generic attacks, as stated in [CDL+20].